 How to Prepare

-When they showed up they were just like I imagined, giant stalks of celery, there was a catch.
-The stalks are covered in long spines (remember it’s a thistle), as well as painful barbed hairs, called glochids or trichomes, which are about the same as you’ll find on a cactus.
+They take time to clean.
+When the first cardoons I cooked showed up from a farmer they looked like giant bunches of celery, with a catch.
+The stalks are covered in long spines and painful barbed hairs, called glochids or trichomes, which are about the same as you’ll find on a cactus.

-- Braised with tomato until tender and tossed with pasta, chili and olive oil (see above, make homer simpson noise)
+- Braised with tomato until tender and tossed with pasta, chili and olive oil (see the gnocchi below)

 - At one restaurant, I served an alfredo style pasta with a cardoon infused cream, butter and parmigiano.
 The flavor transfers to cream very well, ending up tasting like artichoke alfredo.